PostgREST/postgrest-docs/releases/upcoming.rst

 * Config option for logging level.
 See :ref:`log-level`.
   |br| -- `@steve-chavez <https://github.com/steve-chavez>`_

-* Config option for specifying how to terminate the transactions (allowing rollbacks).
+* Config option for specifying how to terminate the transactions (allowing rollbacks, useful for testing).
 See :ref:`db-tx-end`.
   |br| -- `@wolfgangwalther <https://github.com/wolfgangwalther>`_

 * Documentation improvements